AkashChauhanSoftEngi/Personal-Health-Record-System/README.md

 By simply using this system we can also keep track of our improvemnts regarding exercise we do.
 We can simply go back and check what worked for us in past & simply repeat them again.

 This application uses:
-●Java EE 7
+* Java EE 7
-●MVC Structure
+* MVC Structure
-●Strust2 2.3.20
+* Strust2 2.3.20
-●Hibernate 5.2.2 [ORM]
+* Hibernate 5.2.2 [ORM]
-●Apache Tomcat v8.0
+* Apache Tomcat v8.0
-●Eclipse [IDE]
+* Eclipse [IDE]
-●Pencil Project & Freamebox to design WifeFrames of web pages ●HTML5, CSS3 & BootStrap for Frontend design
+* Pencil Project & Freamebox to design WifeFrames of web pages
+* HTML5, CSS3 & BootStrap for Frontend design
-●MySql Server (WampServer 3.0.4)
+* MySql Server (WampServer 3.0.4)
-●Sql & MySql to access and Manage database
+* Sql & MySql to access and Manage database
-●Database Normalization & Indexing
+* Database Normalization & Indexing

 /*Yet to Finish the whole work*/